massgov/Drupal-Container/README.md

 ------------------
 1. XDEBUG_ENABLE: Adds xdebug extension which is configured to autostart.
 2. MEMORY_LIMIT: Set the PHP memory limit that is used.
 3. XDEBUG_REMOTE_HOST: Defaults to `host.docker.internal` (good for OSX).
-If using Linux, see https://github.com/docker/for-linux/issues/264
+If using Linux, see https://github.com/docker/for-linux/issues/264 and https://biancatamayo.me/blog/2017/11/03/docker-add-host-ip/
 4. XDEBUG_IDEKEY: Defaults to `PHPSTORM`.

 Making changes